abhijit-dash-2005/Cyber-attack-prediction-using-network-logs-in-machine-learning-models/README.md

 4. make sure you have saved your .pkl file and .h5 file for API creation purpose for checking real time Usage
 5. then make a API and test it
 6. Deployment ( As per your Choice )

+Note :- I have shared the literature Review For betterment of the project ans see who have done what type of researches